Pregnancy Exercises At Home: 5 Of The Best Pregnancy Exercises You Can Do At Home

 Expecting a baby and looking for pregnancy exercises at home?
 We round-up five of the best pregnancy exercises you can do at home, including the Joe Wicks pregnancy workout.

 If you have recently found out you are pregnant, you might be wondering about the type of pregnancy exercise you can do from home.

 Remember to always speak to your midwife or doctor before undertaking any exercise during pregnancy.
-There are some good tips on pregnancy exercise over on the NHS website, including a list of the types of exercise to avoid.
+There are tips on pregnancy exercise on the NHS website, including a list of the types of exercise to avoid.

 Make sure you also read our post on pregnancy exercise tips by Lucy Gornall, Health Journalist of the Year (HFMA) and personal trainer specialising in pre and post-natal fitness

-Here Are Five Ideas For Pregnancy Exercises You Can Do From Home
+Here Are Five Ideas For Pregnancy Exercises At Home

 Pelvic floor exercises are a simple but important exercise you can do from home when pregnant.
 In fact, they are a great pregnancy exercise you can do wherever you are.
 Your midwife has probably already mentioned the benefits, but pelvic floor exercises help to strengthen the muscles of the pelvic floor, which come under great strain in pregnancy and childbirth.